 - The course meets once a week between 9:30 and 11:30 pm EST, for six weeks.

-- You will complete five pages of sequential pages under Robert’s guidance.
+- You will complete five pages of sequential pages under Phillip’s guidance.

-- You’ll get all of Robert’s best tips and training.
+- You’ll get all of Phillip’s best tips and training.

 - You also get exclusive access to a dedicated class member-only online forum.

 - You’ll have access to recordings of any class in the series for the duration of the class and a few weeks after its conclusion—so you never have to miss a class!

 - You’ll get bonus videos compiled by Phillip for added lessons and content!
 These mean more in-class learning!